 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Walthourville Baptist Church (approx. 0.2 miles away); Walthourville Presbyterian Church (approx. 1.9 miles away); Pleasant Grove African Methodist Episcopal (AME) Church and Camp Meeting (approx. 2.3 miles away); Skirmish at Hinesville Old Liberty County Jail (approx. 5.7 miles away); Bradwell Park (approx. 5.8 miles away); Bradwell Institute (approx. 5.8 miles away); Charlton Hines House (approx. 5.8 miles away).
 Touch for a list and map of all markers in Walthourville.

 Regarding City of Walthourville History.
 Walthourville is a city in Liberty County, in the Hinesville-Fort Stewart metro area.

 The community was named for Andrew Walthour, planter.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on January 4, 2020.
 This page originally submitted on February 2, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,141 times since then and 36 times this year.
+This page has been viewed 1,173 times since then.
 Photos: 1, 2, 3. submitted on February 2, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.